 I promise you this doesn’t have to be messy or take much effort.

 Supply the kids with some paper, scissors, glue, sticky tape and some colouring materials and watch them get creative.
 If you are feeling creative too then join in as well.
 It’s fun to get creative with the kids.
+Not sure what to start with why not get our FREE Printable Summer Creative Prompts for Drawing to inspire you.

 Check out our Kids Arts and Crafts Section for inspiration if you like to have more of a plan for getting creative with the kids.